 There are myriad reasons why climate-related risks could decrease the probability of debt repayment.
 For example, as the world transitions to a low- or zero-carbon economy, a fossil-fuel company may abandon certain projects-a transition risk.
 Similarly, new environmental regulations-such as the regulation of methane emissions-could make fossil fuels less profitable.
 Physical risks could mean that a company dependent on physical outdoor labor could have diminished productivity with increasing incidences of extreme heat.
-An agricultural company might face reduced crop yields.
-Banks should weigh these risks when assessing the creditworthiness of a debtor.
+An agricultural company might face reduced crop yields, and chronic climate risks such as increased frequency and severity of droughts could decrease land values, which serve as collateral in agricultural operating loans.14 Banks should weigh risks like these when assessing the creditworthiness of a debtor.